Research Areas

 Novel micropeptides in vertebrate neurodevelopment

 Recent advances have revealed short open reading frames within previously identified noncoding RNAs in various biological contexts.
 These genes, encoding “micropeptides” <100aa in size, are predicted to account for up to 6% of the missing translatome, and are currently missed in screens or in patient exome sequencing efforts.
-Using zebrafish models, we ask: what are these proteins; what are their functions in neurodevelopment; and what can they reveal about human neurodevelopmental disorders or diseases?
+Using zebrafish models, we ask: what are these proteins; what are their functions in neurodevelopment; what are other “ignored” or “dark proteome” genes we are missing; and what can they reveal about human neurodevelopmental disorders or diseases?

 Chromatin regulators in vertebrate development and behavior